 “We believe that by incorporating these new signals into Search, we’ll help make the web better for everyone.
 We hope that sharing our roadmap for the page experience updates and launching supporting tools ahead of time will help the diverse ecosystem of web creators, developers, and businesses to improve and deliver more delightful user experiences.”

 SEO expert Marie Haynes suggests that, if content quality is similar, page experience could give you the edge:

 “Google spokespersons have noted several times that some of signals are often taken as tie-breakers […] However, as outlined in the announcement, having good page experience can help Google make ranking decisions when choosing between high quality content that is largely similar.
 Our interpretation is that if you have comparable content to your competitors, having good page experience could help you move the needle into higher ranking positions.”

-How Are Core Web Vitals Measured?
+How do Core Web Vitals Affect Rankings?